Tang Tsz Kwan

-Tang Tsz Kwan (鄧子均; born 21 November 1998 in Hong Kong) is a Hong Kong professional footballer who currently plays as a forward for Hong Kong Premier League club Sham Shui Po.
+Tang Tsz Kwan (鄧子均; born 21 November 1998 in Hong Kong) is a Hong Kong professional footballer who plays as a forward.

 Club career

 St. Joseph's

 In the 2017–18 season, Tang was the top scorer in the league with 25 goals when he played for St. Joseph's in the Hong Kong Third Division.

 Dreams FC

 Tang started his professional career with Dreams FC in the Hong Kong Premier League, where he made two appearances.

 Yuen Long

 After Dreams FC's self-relegation, he played for Yuen Long in the 2019–20 season.

 Rangers

 On 10 September 2020, Rangers' Director of Football Philip Lee declared that Tang would join the club.

 Sham Shui Po

 On 8 August 2022, Tang joined Sham Shui Po.